Best 7 Free Video Conferencing Tools in 2022

 FreeConference is a browser-based video conferencing platform just like the one we have mentioned in the previous section, UberConference.
 Sadly, it doesn’t provide a video recording feature that can make it difficult to review the meeting afterwards.

-Alongside other high competitors in the market, Google Meet shines with its easy-to-use interface and integration with Gmail.
+Alongside its old rivals in the market, Google Meet shines with its easy-to-use interface and integration with Gmail.
 Last year, Google announced the latest version of Hangouts which is known as Google Meet now and it is completely free.
 By its free version, you will be able to conduct a conference call with up to 100 participants that is limited to a 60-minute call.

 The Google Meet free version allows you to share and present your screen, invite external users, join from a browser or mobile apps, adjust layouts and lastly to share live closed captions.
 If you would like to have a dial-in conference call, you will be asked to upgrade your current plan.